piclas-framework/reggie2.0/README.md

 # compare data column
 * compares the data in a column with a reference file
 * The data is delimited by a comma on default but can be changed by setting "compare\_column\_delimiter = :" (when, e.g., ":" is to be used as the delimiter)
+* Comparison of several columns is possible by providing a list of the column indices
+* If only a single column (e.g. from a large PartAnalyze.csv) is compared, it is possible to provide a reference file, which only contains a single column to reduce its size

 Template for copying to **analyze.ini**